Statistics report that 70% of Digital Transformation projects fail, with $900B being wasted in 2018.

 Employee Experience, a massive trend that has gathered strength over recent years, and this should be the main outcome of any Digital Transformation project.

-However, in order to create a successful project and truly positively impact Employee Experience, we must start by gathering and analysing end-users needs and pain points, through experience data.
+However, in order to create a successful project and truly positively impact the Employee Experience, we must start by gathering and analysing end-users needs and pain points, through experience data.

 Campari Group embarked on a vast Digital Transformation journey and needed visibility on how the rapid transformation would affect employees and how transforming IT services would support end-users work.